 FIRST Lego League is a robotics program for 9- to 14-year-old students through which teams design and program robots to complete real world challenges.
 Incorporating teamwork, practices, and team spirit, robotics is more similar to a sports team than your average afterschool science club.

 Human Body Systems

-A series of ten lab meetings developed by educators at The New York Hall of Science, Human Body Systems takes students on an investigation of five body systems which help their growing bodies learn and play.
 During the ten sessions, New York Academy of Sciences Education Fellows will explore the Skeleton, Muscles, Digestion, Respiration, CNS, and Immunology.
 Middle school participants experience everything from sophisticated dissections of worms, brains, and chicken legs to the creation of cool model blood, mucus and chime.

 In Exploring Birds, a nine-week course in the life sciences, students learn about ecosystems, habitats, and communities by participating in Cornell University's BirdSleuth project.
 Students engage in authentic inquiry through citizen science and their own scientific investigations.
-They carefully observe birds, ask and answer their own questions based on observations and data, and publish their original research.

 The goal of Earth Science is to expand students' views and understanding of both the history of the planet and the ongoing processes that continue to shape it today, providing a foundation for increased Earth literacy and allowing them to more uniquely appreciate their surroundings.

 Students use specifically designed lab activities develop a basic understanding of genetics, address the common misconceptions about genetics, and connect abstract scientific concepts to their everyday knowledge.
 The labs are designed to cover basic concepts in genetics including the structure and function of DNA; genes, traits, and heredity.